Morrow County Airport

 Morrow County Airport (FAA LID: 4I9) is a public airport located two miles southwest of Mount Gilead, Ohio, United States.
 It is owned and operated by the Morrow County Airport Authority.

 Facilities and aircraft

 Morrow County Airport covers an area of 88 acre which contains one runway designated 10/28 with a 3,497 × 65 ft asphalt pavement.

+There is no fixed-base operator at the airport.
+However, plans to upgrade the airport's hangar and passenger terminal were announced in 2019.

-For the 12-month period ending July 31, 2013, the airport had 22,608 aircraft operations: 22,300 are general aviation, 100 are military and 208 are air taxi.
+For the 12-month period ending June 7, 2022, the airport had 3,120 aircraft operations, an average of 60 per week: 99% general aviation and <1% military.
+For the same time period, 21 aircraft were based at the airport: 20 single-engine airplanes and 1 helicopter.